-- The PHA's minimum rent is \$50 - In determining the cash value of assets, PHA calls for using: - The current balance of savings accounts - The average six-month balance for checking accounts.
+- The PHA's minimum rent is \$50.

+- In determining the cash value of assets, PHA calls for using:

+- the current balance of savings accounts

+- the average 6 months balance for checking accounts.

+- There is no ceiling rent

 Using the HUD-50058 forms following, please compute the following for the Green family: